sebastien-bouffier/Bidoo/README.md

 ## MOiRE

 Just 16 scenes of 16 CV controllers and a fader to morph between them.
-All outputs can be switched -5v/+5v and 0v/10v.
+All outputs can be switched between -5v/+5v and 0v/10v.
+Last addition, CV control of Fader and scenes.
-Last addition, each control can be switched between two modes:
+Each control can be switched between two modes:
 - Morph the value of the control will be rescaled all along fader movements
 - Target the value of the control will be updated only when the fader reaches the highest value

 ## vOId